nataraj2/MovingEB_CNSAMReX/README.md

 	vblade = -0.2d0*0.4d0*2.0d0*3.14159265359d0*24.375d0*1.0d0*sin(2.0d0*3.14159265359d0*24.375d0*1.0d0*time)
 	wblade = 0.0d0
 ```
-3. Specify the velocity of the EB in `diffusion/cns_eb_diff_wall.F90` as well.
+3. Specify the velocity of the EB (same as in 2) in `diffusion/cns_eb_diff_wall.F90` as well.
 This routine calcuates the viscous
    fluxes.
 ```
 	ublade = 0.0d0